Seteco/Somorrostro/Monitoring-SYNPROXY.md

 Since I posted this, several folks tried to run DDoS against http://netdata.firehol.org.

 Well, guys **this site is not a test bed for DDoS**.
-Please don't do this.
+Don't do this.

-Please try to understand what you are doing.
+Also, please try to understand what you are doing.
 SYNPROXY is about **spoofed packets**.
 Instructing exploited wordpress installations to attack the demo site, **is not a DDoS that SYNPROXY can detect**.

 Next, http://netdata.firehol.org is behind cloudflare.com, so **you are actually attacking them**.
 You are not going to see the traffic they detected as spoofed on the demo site (you are reaching the demo site, through their proxies).